MenteaXML/xslt3testbed/README.md

  - Customise the output?
  - Modularise stylesheets?
  - Re-use modules between HTML and XSL-FO output?
-- Will higher-order functions, anonymous function, partial function application, and/or dynamic XPath evaluation improve upon xsl:attribute-set?
+- Will higher-order functions, anonymous function, partial function application, and/or dynamic XPath evaluation improve upon `xsl:attribute-set`?

 ## Acknowledgements

-- The National Library of Medicine (NLM) published the original "NISO Journal Article Tag Suite (JATS) version 1.0" stylesheets
+- The National Library of Medicine (NLM) published the original "NISO Journal Article Tag Suite (JATS) version 1.0" stylesheets, but neither this project nor Mentea has any affiliation with NLM
 - Mentea (http://www.mentea.net/) started the testbed.
 - Collaborators and contributors will be acknowledged here, too